GStreamer/cerbero/README.md

 cerbero-uninstalled script, which should be invoked as `./cerbero-uninstalled`, or you can add the cerbero directory in your path and invoke it as `cerbero-uninstalled`.

-On Windows it should be invoked as "python ./cerbero-uninstalled".

 ### Bootstrap

 Before using cerbero for the first time, you will need to run the bootstrap